EdLWEISS186/dac-dual-node-cgnat-setup/Sender-Web/README.md

 - **EVM Wallet Integration** — Connects to any `window.ethereum`-compatible wallet via the standard provider API
 - **Live Balance Display** — Fetches and displays the connected account's native DACC balance
 - **Quick Amount Presets** — One-click shortcuts for `0.001`, `0.01`, `0.1`, and `MAX`
-- **Random Recipient Selection** — Picks a recipient from a curated address pool on demand, enabling varied transaction destinations across sessions
+- **Random Recipient Selection** — Picks a recipient from a curated address pool on demand
 - **Transaction Log Panel** — Real-time status tracking (`PENDING` → `SUCCESS` / `FAILED`) with per-hash block explorer links
 - **Auto Network Switch** — Issues `wallet_switchEthereumChain` / `wallet_addEthereumChain` automatically on connect
+- **Disconnect Wallet** — Click the wallet address in the topbar to reveal the disconnect option
+- **Deploy Contract** — One-click deployment of the `DACInception` contract directly from the browser
+- **Protocol Fee Toggle** — Opt-in mechanism on both Send and Deploy tabs; routes transactions through a proxy smart contract when enabled

 ---